 - Increased need for hospitalization

-Treatment options for aggressive behavior at Southwood Hospital in Pittsburgh, PA
+Treatment options for aggressive behavior at Southwood Hospital near Pittsburgh, PA

 Youth with a tendency to be aggressive or those who display overtly hostile responses to minor triggers are likely battling a mental health condition or conditions.
 There are a number of mental illnesses that affect children and adolescents and these illnesses often include aggression as a symptom.
 Possessing one of these illnesses and having underdeveloped coping skills and abilities to resist urges for acting out in an aggressive manner can be quite the cumbersome combination when it comes to a youth attempting to manage his or her own behavior.
 Oftentimes, mental health treatment is needed to help these young people gain the tools needed to prevent future adversities when such behavioral and emotional disturbances are present.
 Examples of such preventable problems are struggles in academic settings due to acting out, interaction with the legal system as risky behaviors can lead to criminal activity, and poor relationships with peers and loved ones when aggression is a regular occurrence.